 If you would like to share with others a presentation on a quality improvement activity occurring in your laboratory or would like to join the group either as a participant on the calls, contact Tina Su at email@example.com to be added to the distribution list.
 Announcements are also listed in the APHL e-update.

 Quality Assurance Listserv

-APHL is implementing the transition from listservs to an online community platform.
+APHL transitioned the listservs to an online community platform.
 The Quality Assurance listserv has made this move already and is now called the Quality Assurance Community.
-To join the Community and ask your peers quality-related questions and to view and/or respond to the queries, please contact Tina Su at email@example.com.
+To join the Community and ask your peers quality-related questions and to view and/or respond to the queries, please contact Tina Su at firstname.lastname@example.org.